Film base: Nitrate

 The year 1978 was particularly devastating for film archives when both the United States National Archives and Records Administration and George Eastman House had their nitrate film vaults auto-ignite.
-Eastman House lost the original camera negatives for 329 films, while the National Archives lost 12.6 million feet of newsreel footage.
+Eastman House lost the original camera negatives for 329 films, while the National Archives lost 12.6 million feet (3.84 million meters, or very roughly the distance between the two coasts of the continental United States) of newsreel footage.
 Because cellulose nitrate contains oxygen, nitrate fires are impossible to extinguish.
 The US Navy has produced an instructional movie about the safe handling and usage of nitrate films which includes footage of a full reel of nitrate film burning under water.
 The base is so flammable that intentionally igniting the film for test purposes is recommended in quantities no greater than one frame without extensive safety precautions.
 The smoke produced by burning nitrate film is highly toxic, containing several poisonous gases and can become lethal if inhaled enough.

 Many nitrate films have been transferred in recent decades to safety stock, and original nitrate prints are generally stored separately to prevent a nitrate fire from destroying other non-nitrate films; the gas they release also affects the emulsion of safety film.
 Usually nitrate collections are even split up into several different fireproof rooms to minimize damage to an entire collection should a fire occur in one part.
 It is normal for a theater today to pass rigorous safety standards and precautions before being certified to run nitrate films; this includes a fireproof projection booth, fire chambers surrounding the feed and take-up reels, and several fire extinguishers built into the projector and aimed at the projector's film gate with a trigger released if the film ignites.
 Nitrate film is classified as "dangerous goods", which requires licenses for storage and transportation.